 Research is underway using a visual interpretative phenomenological analysis methodology to consider the needs (hopes and expectations) of individuals on release from prison.
+Ten individuals have been interviewed and analysis of their data is underway.

-SLF Corbett Drop-In Centre Project
+SLF Corbett Centre for Prisoner Reintegration Project

-Development work is currently being undertaken with Nottingham Trent University to set up and run a drop-in centre for ex-prisoners.
-The aim of the drop-in centre would be to offer advice and support to ex-prisoners and help them lead - not simply offence-free - but productive, healthy and happy lives.
+Development work is currently being undertaken with Nottingham Trent University to set up and run a reintegration centre for ex-prisoners.
+The aim of the reintegration centre would be to offer advice and support to ex-prisoners and help them lead - not simply offence-free - but productive, healthy and happy lives.